make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [bwarden](https://github.com/bwarden) for contributing support for OmniBreeze tower fan.
 - [ASk1](https://github.com/ASk1) for assisting with support for Zemismart SPM01 zigbee energy meter.
 - [Nas-au](https://github.com/Nas-au) for assisting with support for Universal remote controllers.
+- [AlexK98](https://github.com/AlexK98) for contributing support for TOMPD-63-WIFI and variant of TOMPD-63LW energy meters, and improvements to Moes temperature humidity sensors.